 - Thaw frozen pie dough or make Homemade Sour Cream Pie Crust

-- Using a grater, grate the local apples and pears and place into a sauce pan with a lid adding one cinnamon stick.
+- Using a grater, grate the local apples and pears and place them into a saucepan with a lid adding one cinnamon stick.
 Make sure to stop grating before you hit the core and seeds.

-- Heat the grated apples and pears in a sauce pan with a lid on medium heat and continually stir fruit until softened approximately 15-30 minutes.
+- Heat the grated apples and pears in a saucepan with a lid on medium heat and continually stir the fruit until softened approximately 15-30 minutes.

-- Remove cinnamon stick from filling and let the filling cool slightly before assembling hand pies.
+- Remove the cinnamon stick from the filling and let the filling cool slightly before assembling hand pies.

 - Preheat oven to 375F.